 A certified public accountant (CPA) can assist you with any audit or dispute you are going through.
 Consult with an accountant to see if they specialize in tax problem situations.

-You should also book some free consultations with business lawyers, and look into their background to see how they’ve helped others who have gone through similar disputes.
+You should also book consultations with business lawyers to see how they’ve helped others who have gone through similar disputes.

 6. Comb Through Your Case and Figure Out How You Want to Proceed

 Once you feel like you have everything you need in place, take a look and determine what you want to do.

 Some people might appeal the amount of the penalty, while others may seek a settlement.
 Others, still, might say that the entire penalty is erroneous and will fight the whole thing.